aazave/react-myreads-project/README.md

 * query: `<String>`
 * Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
 * These books do not know which shelf they are on.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).